adastraz/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express has built in middleware for JSON.
+The server we build is run off express

 - [ ] Describe Middleware?

+An action that is carried out that changes an output based on a set of parameters.
+Takes in information and makes decisions of what to do with that information before it is passed on.

 - [ ] Describe a Resource?

+Anything that adds to your toolbox when trying to complete a task.

 - [ ] What can the API return to help clients know if a request was successful?

+a status code in the 200's

 - [ ] How can we partition our application into sub-applications?

+by creating routers, and in the server sending specific requests to be dealt with a specific router

 ## Minimum Viable Product